mweagle/blog/content/posts/2024/10/EChart Shortcode/index.md

 ### Usage

-The first requirement is to declare that the post requires EChart support in the post's frontmatter at the root:
+The first requirement is to declare an EChart dependency in the post's frontmatter:

 ```yaml
 echarts: true